-The time came when I wanted to give space to professionalism.
-I educated myself with books, tutorials, workshops, trips, photo editing courses and many master classes.
+I educated myself and continue to develop with books, tutorials, workshops, trips, image editing courses and many master classes.
 At some point I even started giving courses and small workshops (in the field of business and portrait photography) myself.
-But photography remains an eternal learning process and I am always happy to discover something new!
-The lively exchange with the many different photographers in the Photographische Gesellschaft Winterthur and in various groups of photographers is a welcome source of knowledge.
+But photography remains an eternal learning process and I'm always happy to discover something new!
+The lively exchange with the many different photographers, for example in the Photographische Gesellschaft Winterthur and in various groups of photographers, is a welcome refueling point for knowledge.

-My photos should arouse curiosity and capture the moment as a dear memory.
+My photos should arouse curiosity and capture the moment as a cherished memory.

 I love sunrises and sunsets and their beautiful colors; I like the facets of gray in the fog or the purity of the snow, the tropical warmth of a beach, the sea and water in general, but above all the wonder of life in the eyes of humans and animals - I try to capture all of these with the camera .